 There are only eight one bedroom properties out of the 293 that received questionnaires in the five villages representing 2.7% of the total.
-A survey of Estate Agents in 2009 for the Golden Valley HMA has also confirmed that no one bedroom flats or houses were bought or sold over the six months period analysed.
+A survey of Estate Agents in 2009 for the Golden Valley HMA has also confirmed that no one bedroom flats or houses were bought or sold over the time segment of six months analysed.